-We’ll be updating this page as and when guidelines change, so be sure to bookmark!
+We’ll be updating this page as and when review site guidelines change, so be sure to bookmark!

 Every year, the BrightLocal Local Consumer Review Survey shows us just how important reviews are for local businesses.
-The latest study revealed that 40% of consumers only take reviews written within the past 2 weeks into account – up from 18% last year!
+The latest study revealed that 48% of consumers only take reviews written within the past 2 weeks into account – up from 18% in 2017!

 Our research showed that on average, a local business will have around 39 reviews, with those ranked top three in the local pack edging ahead with an average of 47 reviews.
 All told, 74% of local businesses now have Google reviews.

 Of course, there are a multitude of review platforms to consider as a business owner, and this, coupled with the fact that they are so intrinsically linked to local business success, means lots of companies have started to get creative about how they request reviews from customers.

 Where an email might once have been the standard, today a variety of methods are used, including postcards, SMS messages, in-store and point of sale displays, giveaways and, yes, email.

 However, what you can and can’t do to obtain reviews, and what those reviews can and can’t say, differs between platforms.
 Get it wrong and the punishment meted out to your business can be harsh.

 To help you stay on the right side of the rules, we’ve compiled a cheat-sheet that covers each of the major review platforms—what is and isn’t allowed and what the likely consequences are if you’re guilty of breaching the regulations.
 We’ll update it every time a review platform introduces new guidelines.

 - Facebook Reviews and Recommendations Guidelines

 - Better Business Bureau Reviews Guidelines